woteska/stopwatch/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Improvement Opportunities

+- Mark the best and worse lap with icons in the table rows, so the user can know what are the worst and the best lap
+- Add sort header functionality to laps table, so the user can sort each table column in ascending or descending order
+- Add sticky table header functionality when the official DataTable supports this common Material Design feature
+- Add an icon button which switch the UI theme between the dark and light mode